gitlabhq/gitlabhq/doc/development/testing_guide/review_apps.md

       you get a dedicated environment for your branch that's very close to what it would look in production.
 1. Once the [`review-deploy`][review-deploy] job succeeds, you should be able to use your Review App thanks to the direct link to it from the MR widget.
-The default username is `root` and its password can be found in the 1Password secure note named **gitlab-{ce,ee} Review App's root password**.
+To log into the Review App, see "Log into my Review App?" below.

 **Additional notes:**